-A Constructor is a special type of method used to initialize new instances of a class.
+A Constructor is a special type of method that is used to initialize new instances of a class.

-That is, when we create an instance of a class, the Constructor is a method that is executed automatically during creation, usually to set the initial state of the object.
+That is, when we create an instance of a class, the Constructor is a method that automatically executes during creation (generally to set the initial state of the object).

-Why might we want to execute a method when creating an object?
+Why would we want to execute a method when creating an object?
 Well, generally to

 Because yes, many times what we want to do is absolutely nothing.
-Not all objects need us to do “something” in their constructor.
-In fact, most don’t need it.
+Not all objects need us to do “something” in their constructor (in fact, most do not need it).

 Finally, most languages allow defining multiple constructors for a class, each with different parameters.
 This is called constructor overloading.